-- c) At the date of this report, there does not exist: - i) any charge on the assets of the Group and of the Company which has arisen since the end of the financial year which secures the liabilities of any other person; or - ii) any contingent liability of the Group and of the Company which has arisen since the end of the financial year. - d) In the opinion of the Directors: - i) no contingent or other liability has become enforceable, or likely to become enforceable, within the period of twelve months after the end of the financial year, which will or may affect the ability of the Group and of the Company to meet their obligations as and when they fall due; - ii) the results of the operations of the Group and of the Company during the financial year have not been substantially affected by any item, transaction or event of a material and unusual nature; and - iii) no item, transaction or event of a material and unusual nature has arisen in the interval between the end of the financial year and the date of this report which is likely to affect substantially the results of the operations of the Group and of the Company for the financial year in which this report is made. - e) The total amount paid to or receivable by the auditors as remuneration for their services as auditors for the financial year from the Company is RM50,000 and its subsidiaries is RM72,000. - f) There was no amount paid to or receivable by any third party in respect of the services provided to the Company or any of its subsidiaries by any Director or past Director of the Company. - g) There was no indemnity given to or insurance effected for any Director, officer or auditor of the Group and of the Company.
+- (d) In the opinion of the Directors: - (i) no contingent or other liability has become enforceable, or likely to become enforceable, within the period of twelve months after the end of the financial year, which will or may affect the ability of the Group and of the Company to meet their obligations as and when they fall due; - (ii) the results of the operations of the Group and of the Company during the financial year have not been substantially affected by any item, transaction or event of a material and unusual nature; and - (iii) no item, transaction or event of a material and unusual nature has arisen in the interval between the end of the financial year and the date of this report which is likely to affect substantially the results of the operations of the Group and of the Company for the financial year in which this report is made. - (e) The total amount paid to or receivable by the auditors as remuneration for their services as auditors for the current financial year from the Company is RM52,000 and its subsidiaries is RM80,000. - (f) There was no amount paid to or receivable by any third party in respect of the services provided to the Company or any of its subsidiaries by any Director or past Director of the Company. - (g) There was no indemnity given to or insurance effected for any Director, officer or auditor of the Group and of the Company.